 Senior Analytics Manager

-Gwilym has been with Royal London for four years and is currently Senior Analytics Manager within its Intermediary Protection Business.
+Gwilym has been with Royal London Since 2012 and is currently Senior Analytics Manager within its Intermediary Protection Business.
 Previous to this, he has held various roles in Business Intelligence, Analytics, Customer Insight and Strategy across a number of industries, including Telecoms, Construction, Banking and Insurance.